gbordyugov/batuketa/README.md

 dataset.
 Additionally, the "perfect" model is evaluated on the same eval dataset for the sake of performance comparison.

+The loss is the mean squared error between the prediction and the ground truth.

 The file
 [scripts/train_attention_model.py](scripts/train_attention_model.py)
 represents a short, user-friendly driver script with a few